hotwired/stimulus/README.md

 ### Save yourself from JavaScript soup.

-Stimulus is a front-end framework with a structured set of conventions for handling events and tracking the lifecycle of DOM elements.
+Stimulus is a front-end framework with structured conventions for handling events and tracking the lifecycle of DOM elements.

 ```html
 <div data-controller="hello">